Sales Automation – How to Automate Your Sales Process

 Once they choose a time, a calendar invite is automatically sent to both parties.

 Scheduling tools can also ask people questions while they’re scheduling a call.
-These can collect data points such as name, email, company, or the reason for scheduling the call.
+These can collect prospect data such as name, email, company, or the reason for scheduling the call.

 Automate sales call dialing and analysis